 Streetcars are marked with a special POP decal.

-TTC Transit Enforcement Officers can enforce the TTC By-Law and the POP fare system.
-Uniformed Transit Enforcement Officers will travel Queen Street, The Queensway and Lake Shore Boulevard and make random checks of streetcars at any point on the route.
-Keep your transfer, pass or "PROOF OF PAYMENT" transfer handy so that you can quickly show your proof of payment when requested.
+TTC Transit Enforcement Officers and Transit Fare Inspectors enforce the POP fare system and TTC By-law.
+They make random checks to ensure that customers have proof of payment on POP routes.
+Keep your transfer, pass, POP receipt or validated TTC ticket handy so that you can show your proof of payment when requested.
 A summons may be issued if you cannot produce proof of payment, and even stiffer penalties will be applied against repeat offenders.